Not all protoclusters host evolved galaxies: Evidence for reduced environmental effects in a lower halo mass protocluster at $z = 7.66$: Protocluster-resident sample

 \subsection{Confirmation of an overdensity}

-Most protoclusters are identified thanks to their excessive quantities of UV-bright galaxies within small volumes of the early Universe.
+Most protoclusters are identified through an excess of UV-bright galaxies within small volumes of the early Universe.
 These are often characterised by the number of observed galaxies relative to the expected number from the integral of the UV luminosity function ($\delta + 1 = N_{\rm obs}/N_{\rm exp}$).
-To measure the UV luminosity, and the UV-slope, of our sample, we fit the F150W, F200W and F277W filters with a power law ($f_{\lambda} \propto \lambda ^{\beta}$), with Monte Carlo uncertainty propagation, and evaluate the model at $\lambda=0.15 \mu$m.
-The inferred UV-slopes and luminosities are reported in Table~\ref{tab:gal_props}.
+To measure the UV luminosity and the UV slope of our sample, we fitted the F150W, F200W, and F277W filters with a power law ($f_{\lambda} \propto \lambda ^{\beta}$), with Monte Carlo uncertainty propagation and evaluated the model at $\lambda=0.15 \mu$m.
+Table~\ref{tab:gal_props} lists the inferred UV slopes and luminosities.